wooiseong/portfolio-project-vercel/README.md

 ## Bugs/Future plans
 1. When the vieport is under 576px, the navigation bar will be hidden and a toggle icon is added.
 The navigation bar will pop up when the toggle icon is clicked.
 However, the icon is malfunctioned when the project is deployed on the Vercel.
 I will remove the icon and add navigation bar with smaller size in the future.

 2. Due to budget consideration, I did not apply for a remote MySQL database.
 I wrote a simple nodeJS file as the response when the feedback is submitted.
-Please refer to this link <a href="https://github.com/wooiseong/portfolio-backend-on-vercel">portfolio-backend-on-vercel</a>

-For nodeJS file connected to local mySQL database: <a href="https://github.com/wooiseong/portfolio-nodeJS-mySQL">portfolio-nodeJS-mySQL</a>
+Please refer to this link <a href="https://github.com/wooiseong/portfolio-backend-on-vercel">portfolio-backend-on-vercel</a> <br><br> For nodeJS file connected to local mySQL database: <a href="https://github.com/wooiseong/portfolio-nodeJS-mySQL">portfolio-nodeJS-mySQL</a>

 ## Installation
 Please follow the instructions to get a copy of this project.